-This also includes two very close adult friends experiencing simply issues but have a close trusting friendship but do not want to engage in therapy by themselves (Please see my website for details).
+This also includes two very close adult friends experiencing simply issues but have a close trusting friendship but do not want to engage in therapy by themselves.
+(Please see my website for details).

-Counselling Student Therapy: £30 per 60 minute session
+Couples Therapy: £65 per 60 minute session

-'Walk & Talk' Therapy: £20 per 60 minute session (see my website for more details)
+'Walk & Talk' Therapy: £35 per 60 minute session (see my website for more details)